falcondao/.github/README.md

 The remaining x were moved to the Falcon DAO treasury for future expenses.

 There is a 5% secondary market sales tax on the NFT whose proceeds go to the DAO treasury.

+**Traits**
+The NFTs were generated using generative AI with the prompts found in the `nfts` repository.
+The first 4000 NFTs were manually filtered to appoint certain NFTs as "special" due to outstanding attributes.
+The traits in the collection are:
+-